Fenerbahçe S.K. supporters

 Fenerbahçe SK, a major Turkish multi-sport club based in Istanbul, Turkey, have developed a strong following since their foundation in 1907.
-They are the second most popular football club in Turkey, with 35% of Turkey supporting them, and the most popular in Istanbul and Ankara.
-Fenerbahçe have a large fanbase throughout in Turkey, Northern Cyprus, Azerbaijan, South Korea and in the Turkish diaspora.
-There are also fans from other Muslim communities in the world, as well as minorities in Turkey such as Circassians and Kurds.
+The club has a large fanbase worldwide such as in; Argentina, Brazil, South Korea the United States and in Europe, where most of the Turkish diaspora is.
+There are also fans from other Turkic nations such as Azerbaijan, Northern Cyprus.

+The main supporter groups are; Genç Fenerbahçeliler (ultras), 1907 ÜNİFEB (university youth), 1907 Fenerbahçe (non-governmental organization) and Antu/Fenerlist (internet group).

+It has been estimated that; of the 30 million people interested in football in Turkey, 8 million 580 thousand are Fenerbahçe fans.
+As of 2024, it has been estimated that the club has 32% of football fans in Turkey.

 The supporters are known for their passionate, fierce, and unwavering support.
-In their home at the Şükrü Saracoğlu Stadium, Fenerbahçe's average attendances have been among the highest in Turkey.
+In their football home at the Şükrü Saracoğlu Stadium, Fenerbahçe's average attendances have been among the highest in Turkey.
+While the attendance in Ülker Sports and Event Hall is among the highest in the Euroleague.

-Many fanzines, blogs, podcasts, forums and fan websites have been dedicated to the club and the fans have long-standing rivalries with several other clubs; the most notable of these is with neighbours Galatasaray with whom they regularly contest the Intercontinental derby, and Beşiktaş, with whom they regularly contest the Beşiktaş-Fenerbahçe derby with.
+Many fanzines, blogs, podcasts, forums and fan websites have been dedicated to the club and the fans have long-standing rivalries with several other clubs; the most notable of these is with neighbours Galatasaray with whom they regularly contest the Intercontinental derby and Anadolu Efes, with whom they regularly contest the 'Istanbul derby' with.

 The supporters of Fenerbahçe SK are well known for their passionate, fierce, and unwavering support.
-The supporters' motto is "Hep Destek Tam Destek", abbreviated as "HDTD" (English: "Continuous Unwavering Support", Spanish: "Te Apoyo Siempre, Te Apoyo Entodo").
+The supporters' motto is "Hep Destek Tam Destek", abbreviated as "HDTD" (English: "Always Support, Full Support", Spanish: "Te Apoyo Siempre, Te Apoyo Entodo").

 Rivalries

-An 2000s survey found that Fenerbahçe supporters only see the Istanbul giants as their rivals and most dislike Galatasaray, followed by Trabzonspor and Beşiktaş, although all of Galatasaray, Beşiktaş, and Trabzonspor fans see Fenerbahçe as their main rival, mostly due to Fenerbahçe by itself dominating Turkish football for many years in the past.
+A 2000s survey found that Fenerbahçe supporters only see the Istanbul giants as their rivals and most dislike Galatasaray, followed by Trabzonspor and Beşiktaş, although all of Galatasaray, Beşiktaş, and Trabzonspor fans see Fenerbahçe as their main rival.